nightbot/docs/control-panel/autodj.md

 Sort: 4
 */

-AutoDJ is the player for running Song Requests.
-[AutoDJ](https://beta.nightbot.tv/song_requests) also includes various settings that allows for a more customizable Song Request.
+AutoDJ is the player responsible for Song Requests with Nightbot.

 ## Usage